ddewaele/web-gpio-react/README.md

 ## Introduction

 Sample ReactJS project acting as a frontend for my UDOO Neo / Rasperry PI.

-**Work in progress**
+The software consists of a frontend (ReactJS) and backend (NodeJS) enabeling you to

+- Define "boards" (any physical devices that exposes pins)
+- Present them on a webpage
+- Interact with the GPIOs

+This is very much still a **work in progress** and far from finished.
+Consider it alpha stage at the moment.

-We support various ways of running the sample
+We support various ways of installing / running the software:

 - Installing through npm as a node package
 - Running it from the source using npm start